ZhenyingZhu/StudyNotes/SystemDesign.md

 Consistency Guarantees

-- convergence: eventual consistency.
+- convergence **[KEY]**: eventual consistency.
 But this guarantee is weak because it doesn't tell well the converge is done
 - systems with stronger guarantees may have worse performance or be less fault-tolerant
-- distributed consistency vs. transaction isolation: focus on different concerns, consistency is coordinate the replication state when delay and fault happen
+- distributed consistency vs. transaction isolation **[KEY]**: focus on different concerns, consistency is coordinate the replication state when delay and fault happen

-Linearizability
+Linearizability **[KEY]**

 - strongest consistency model. other names: atomic consistency, strong consistency, immediate consistency, or external consistency
 - the DB shows only one replica to the client.
 All operations on it are atomic